Transport in Aberdeen: Present day

 First Aberdeen have the largest share of routes in the city.
 They operate a hub-and-spoke network - the majority of routes begin at an outskirt or suburb, run through the city centre (often via at least part of Union Street) and then out to another suburb.
 For example, route 1 runs from Danestone in the north, to the city centre along Union Street, then out to Garthdee in the south-west.
 Services run at intervals from approximately every 15 minutes (during the day) to every 30 minutes (in the evening and on Sundays).
 Many of the routes date back to those formerly operated by trams.
 When the tram system was closed in the 1950s, the same routes were replaced by diesel buses.
 Many of these same routes, with minor alterations, still run today.
-Stagecoach Bluebird also operate a single cross-city route; their route 59 operates between Northfield and Balnagask via the city centre and Aberdeen Royal Infirmary.
+Stagecoach Bluebird also operates two cross-city routes; their route 59 operates between Northfield and Balnagask via the city centre and Aberdeen Royal Infirmary & route 727 which operates between Aberdeen Bus Station and Aberdeen Airport.

 Aberdeen bus station is the terminus for Stagecoach services to outlying villages and towns.
 Services include the Jet 727, a frequent service linking the bus station at Union Square to Aberdeen Airport, the X7 Coastrider, and the Buchan Express.
-The city is the northern terminus of the X7 which runs to Perth via Dundee and many towns along the route.
+The city is the northern terminus of the X7 which runs to Dundee via many towns along the route.
 These services and other Stagecoach buses that start at the bus station also pick up and drop off passengers within the city itself.

-Longer-distance and inter-city buses also operate from the bus station at Union Square.
-Frequent services to other Scottish cities are operated by Scottish Citylink and Megabus, including the luxury Citylink Gold service to and from Glasgow.
-National Express operates services to and from London via a number of towns and cities as well as Heathrow Airport.
+Longer-distance and inter-city buses also operate from several places in the City centre, such as the bus station at Union Square or nearby Union Street.
+Frequent services to other Scottish cities are operated by Scottish Citylink, Megabus, Ember and FlixBus.
+Local companies often assist on Scottish Citylink routes.
+For example, Central Coaches (Aberdeen) can often be seen running the M92 route from Aberdeen to Edinburgh.

 A night service from Aberdeen bus station to surrounding settlements was reintroduced for December 2022 and will run on Friday and Saturday nights up to Christmas.
 The services, operated by Stagecoach, are funded by Aberdeen City Council and Aberdeen Inspired and are free of charge.
+Night Buses then returned again in 2024 and 2025, being operated by both First Bus and Stagecoach Bluebird.

+In 2023, multiple bus gates were installed in the city centre.
+These resulted in improved reliability of bus service and reductions in journey time.
+A trial of free bus services during weekends took place funded by operational savings resulting from the bus gates.